Samuel Conway

 Samuel Charles Conway (born June 4, 1965) is an American researcher in the pharmaceutical, biomedical and agrochemical fields of organic chemistry.
 He holds a Ph.D. in chemistry from Dartmouth College.
-Aside from his scientific career, Conway is known for his activities in the furry fandom, having served since 1999 as chairman and chief organizer of Anthrocon, the second largest furry convention in the world.
+Aside from his scientific career, Conway is known for his activities in the furry fandom, having served since 1999 as chairman and chief organizer of Anthrocon, one of the largest furry conventions in the world.
 He is a published author, and has acted as a volunteer emergency coordinator, entertainer, and auctioneer.

 Academic and scientific activities

 A graduate of Ursinus College, Pennsylvania in 1986, Conway subsequently studied at the Burke Chemical Laboratories of Dartmouth College, New Hampshire, where he obtained his Ph.D. in 1991.
 His thesis concerned the attempted generation of indolyne (an aromatic compound related to indole).

 After college, Conway took a postdoctoral appointment in Chicago, later working as a contractor for the Food and Drug Administration, a researcher for Bionetics, a medicinal chemist for Avid Therapeutics (March 1995 – August 1997) and researcher for Message Pharmaceuticals (August 1997 – April 1999).
 He spent two years in organ distribution at the National Disease Research Interchange, and was subsequently employed by crop protection company Cerexagri as a regulatory chemist from May 2001 to June 2007, when he became a principal chemist for West Pharmaceutical Services.
 As of July 2013, he was working for a group near Raleigh, North Carolina.

 Conway has authored eleven professional publications and two patents.
 One patent covers compounds intended to treat hepatitis B in synergy with lamivudine; another relates to recyclable packaging material.
 His work has been published in Heterocycles, Synthetic Communications, Organic Preparations and Procedures International, Water Research, Rapid Communications in Mass Spectrometry, Antimicrobial Agents and Chemotherapy, Bioorganic & Medicinal Chemistry Letters and Current Organic Chemistry.